 Easily inserted into that list are a number of players in the current lineup for the Washington Capitals.
-A wave of confidence overtakes Capitals fans every time they think about the lineup which is loaded with talent in the likes of Nicklas Backstrom, TJ Oshie, Evgeny Kuznetsov (with a brand new eight year contract), Andre Burakovsky, John Carlson, and netminder Braden Holtby.
+A wave of confidence overtakes Capitals fans every time they think about the lineup which is loaded with talent in the likes of Nicklas Backstrom, TJ Oshie, Evgeny Kuznetsov, Andre Burakovsky, John Carlson (who just signed a new eight year deal with the club), and netminder Braden Holtby.
 Team Captain Alex Ovechkin, considered to be one of the world’s best hockey players, keeps his squad in every game with a mix of speed and finesse, paired with the ability to be physical and play with grit.

 The history of the Washington Capitals showed a team that had only one conference championship to its credit with a resulting Stanley Cup appearance in 1998 where they were swept by the Detroit Red Wings.
 However, this would change in 2018, with the Capitals climbing their way to the top of the Eastern Conference in a hard fought playoffs that resulted in a Stanley Cup Finals battle against the Vegas Golden Knights.